Last Updated on June 3, 2023 by Dave Schoenbeck

 If you are a jazz musician, this translates into “know when to quit playing, shut it down and listen, and let the music and musician speak.”

 When did you last need to fill the silence during a tense discussion?
 How well did you fight the primal urge to fill in the blanks of every delayed, ponderous response?
 Did you want to provide all the answers and bark out some brilliance?
 I know I sure have!

 Silence is better!

-Asking more questions work… even though it seems like it takes foorreevvveerrrr.
+Asking more questions works… even though it seems like it takes foorreevvveerrrr.

 For me, a huge lesson learned the hard way.
-Color me humbled and energized about the next time I choose to patiently listen, coach, and mentor instead of telling.
+So color me humbled and energized about the next time I choose to listen patiently, coach, and mentor instead of telling.

 - Guidance for Leaders when Dealing with Marijuana in the Workplace - February 29, 2024

 - The Key to Sales Prospecting is to Understand What They Think - February 22, 2024

 - The Insider’s Guide on How to Create Your Customer Value Proposition - February 15, 2024